-Joint Optimization Research on Regenerative System and Air Preheat System for a 1000-MW Double-Reheat Ultra-Supercritical Unit
+A novel 1000MW double reheat ultra supercritical system with turbine–extraction-heated air preheaters and low temperature economizers

 Abstract

 Herein, an optimization system of a 1000-MW double-reheat ultra-supercritical (USC) unit with air preheaters outside boiler (APOB), which use turbine extractions as heat sources of air preheaters while economizer outlet flue gas’ heat absorbed by low-pressure economizers (LPEs), is designed based on a 1000-MW double-reheat USC unit (reference system).
 The energetic performance analyses of the double reheat system with APOB and reference system are used to compare their major parameters.
 In addition, thermodynamic analyses under partial load operation conditions are presented.
 The results show that the proposed system reduced the exergy loss in the air-heating and flue gas-cooling processes.
 Furthermore, the optimization system increases the temperature of secondary air and reduces the overall superheat degree of several extractions.
 Theoretically, the proposed system reduces the standard coal equivalent (SCE) consumption by nearly 5.5g/kWh under THA load when the temperature of the flue gas entering the electrostatic precipitator is set to 95°C. Moreover, the proposed system can still reduce SCE consumption by 2.9 g/kWh under the condition of 50% THA load.
 Our findings indicate that system with APOB could improves the performance of the unit and may provide a theoretical basis for the optimization of double-reheat USC units.